What I Learned Visiting Pisa for a Quick Visit

 If you are unfamiliar with the ZTL, you can read more in my article about driving abroad, but basically it is a zone for limited traffic - i.e. residents of the area, and people staying in the hotels.

 Your license plate needs to be registered to pass without a fine, so don't assume you can get away with anything.
-The moment you pass through the ZTL zone, cameras will pick up your plate and fine you later.
+The moment you pass through the ZTL zone, cameras will pick up your plate and they will fine you later.
 Don't say I didn't warn you!

 Still need a rental car for Pisa?
 Check prices on Expedia at this link.